setuser1/Cyber-Corp/arch-help/readme.md

 # Arch Linux Installation Guide (Using `pacstrap`)

 This guide covers the steps to install Arch Linux using the `pacstrap` tool.
 It assumes you're starting from the official Arch ISO and stops just before transitioning to a full installation from the mounted disk.
+But you guys don't need this help anyway since arch isn't for y'all.

 ---